harold-js/create-harold-app/README.md

 As an option, you can choose with which template it should init the project.
 Possible choices:
 - default
+- docs
 - bare

-If you want to init the project with `bare` template, pass additional option `-t bare`.
-For example: `npm init harold-app my-app -t bare` or with npm 7+ `npm init harold-app my-app -- -t bare`
+If you want to init the project with `docs` template, pass additional option `-t docs`.
+For example: `npm init harold-app my-app -t docs` or with npm 7+ `npm init harold-app my-app -- -t docs`.
+The same for `bare` template.

 In the future, there will be a possibility to pass custom templates.